Ising-like and Fibonacci-Anyons from KZ-equations: Ising Anyons

 Using the local monodromy, we set $F_1(x)=x^{\frac38}(1-x)^{-\frac18}f(x)$ and substitute into the above equation.
 Then we get a hypergeometric differential equation (see Appendix \ref{sec:app} for details):

 We can read off the equation parameters $a=\frac14,b=-\frac14,c=\frac12$.
-Now computing the correlation functions amounts to solve this equation.
+Now computing the correlation functions amounts to solving this equation.
 Fortunately, in this particular case the solutions of the hypergeometric equation are elementary functions.
-So we can get $2$ linearly-independent solutions around $x=0$ of the original first-order equations:
+So we can get $2$ linearly-independent solutions around $x=0$ of the original first-order equation-system:

 Computing their asymptotic behavior around $x=0$ gives:

 To relate to the original conformal block $\psi$ viewed as a section of a vector bundle, we write